ceempl/ceempl/README.md

 ```

-And put this line on your main script:
+And put this on your main script:

 ```javascript
 import 'ceempl'